whoisjeeva/gtui/README.md

-## Green Tea UI is an UI Library for the Web
+## PaperUI is a UI Library for the Web

-Green Tea UI let's you mockup or create your front-end development much easier with built-in UI kit.
+PaperUI let's you mockup or create your front-end development much easier with built-in UI kit.

 ## Components